JuliaEditorSupport/julia-vim/README.md

 For example, if you type `a \neq b` the `\neq` will be changed to `≠` right after the space, before you input the `b`.

 This does not interfere with the <kbd>Tab</kbd> mapping discussed above.
-It only works in insert mode.
+It only works in insert mode, and it doesn't work with emojis.

-The `g:latex_to_unicode_auto` setting can also be changed from the Vim command-line, but you will also need to give the command `:call LaTeXtoUnicode#Init()` for the change to take effect.

 This feature is not available with Vim versions lower then 7.4.